domichel/dkbuilder-guitarix-lv2-plugins/README.md

 only the faust dsp code.

 ## Build and install the plugins
+Install the dependencies: lv2, cairo, libX11 (+xorg-proto on gentoo).
 Navigate the tree and go into a <plugin>/buildlv2 folder and run:

 	make